 These three objects were made the traditional way of using bamboo and sand friction to cut and shape which took months of hard work.
-All three fine examples the largest heavy one is 12cm diameter and quite thick and heavy.
+In all three fine examples, the largest heavy one is 12cm in diameter and quite thick and heavy.
 The other two are 11cm & 10.5cm in diameter and the quality is similar.
-These were collected in the early 209th Century.
-They date from the 19th Century and guarantee that.
+These were collected in the early 20th Century.
+They date from the 19th Century.

-You can see the Sulka peoples great appreciation for beauty in these beautifully made bangles.
+You can see the Sulka people’s great appreciation for beauty in these beautifully made bangles.